ciscocmsdevnet/cms-outlook-add-in/README.md

 - For deployments with no internet access to create images, follow below steps:

-1. Download the images from folder: `cisco.box.com`.
-Reach out to `cmsdevelopers@cisco.com` if you do not have access
+1. Reach out to `cmsdevelopers@cisco.com` to get access to docker images.
+A Cisco box link will be created for you to download images
 2. Load the images: `docker load --input cmsschedular.tar`
 3. create a file `backend-config.env` and copy backend mentioned in [Add-In Config Parameters](#add-in-config-parameters).
 Please use values relevant to your environment
 4. create file `frontend-config.env` and copy frontend configs mentioned [Add-In Config Parameters](#add-in-config-parameters).Please use values relevant to your environment